Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Signals for Time Varying Systems Theory

-6G will need to support mobility of terminals in a wide range of use cases including V2X communications, \acp{UAV}, wireless connectivity for high-speed trains among others.
-In such scenarios, the wireless channel becomes doubly dispersive, meaning that the channel is dispersive in both time and frequency domains.
-In fact, due to multi-path propagation resulting from the signal traveling along different paths, and therefore received at slightly different times, the channel is frequency selective.
+Due to multi-path propagation resulting from the signal traveling along different paths, and therefore received at slightly different times, the channel becomes frequency selective.
 Moreover, relative motion between the transmitter and receiver (or surrounding environment) causes random frequency modulation.
-Since each multi-path component has a different Doppler shift, the channel then experiences fast fading, and becomes doubly dispersive i.e. varies in time and frequency.
+Since each multi-path component has a different Doppler shift, the channel then experiences fast fading, and becomes doubly selective i.e. varies in time and frequency.
 The doubly-selective wireless channel can be modeled as a \ac{LTV} channel that can be represented by a two-dimensional impulse response

 where $\alpha_{l}(t)$ and $\tau_{l} (t)$ denote the channel propagation gain (known as attenuation) and delay of the $l$-th propagation path as functions of time, respectively.
-The channel frequency-time response, i.e the time-variant transfer function, is the Fourier transform of the impulse response with respect to the delay variable $\tau$:
+The channel frequency-time response, i.e the time-variant transfer function is the Fourier transform of the impulse response with respect to the delay variable $\tau$:

 Figure~\ref{fig:ChannelIFR} shows the \ac{LTV} impulse and frequency responses.